benbierens/codex-research/design/marketplace.md

 submits a correct proof together with collateral.
 Payouts for the time interval that a slot is empty are burned.

-Payouts for all hosts are accumulated in the contract and payed out at contract end.
+Payouts for all hosts are accumulated in the contract and paid out at contract end.
 This is to ensure that the incentive posed by the collateral is not diminished over time.